False Arrest or Imprisonment - California Law Overview

 While law enforcement officials have many immunities in the performance of their duties, California Government Code section 820.4 specifically excludes from immunity government actors’ “liability for false arrest or false imprisonment.”
 See Asgari v.
 City of Los Angeles, 15 Cal.
 4th 744, 757 (1997) (“under California law, a police officer may be held liable for false arrest and false imprisonment, but not for malicious prosecution").

 Damages in a civil false arrest/false imprisonment claim under California law are subject to the limitation spelled out in Asgari, 15 Cal.
-4th at 748: namely, that no compensation can occur for time spent in custody after arraignment.
+4th at 748: namely, that no compensation can be recovered for time spent in custody after arraignment.

 California's Bane Act - An Overview